-Our Extraordinatory Meal
+Our Extraordinary Meal

-When we returned to the hotel, we researched more about the restaurant, which turned out Anthony Bourdain featured on one of his shows.
+When we returned to the hotel, we researched more about the restaurant, which Anthony Bourdain featured on one of his shows.
 The owner is a truffle hunter who took him out for a White truffle hunt.
 We watched the show later that night and were even more shocked at our luck!

-Central Dalmation Coastal Towns of Croatia
+Central Dalmatian Coastal Towns of Croatia

 Though we make Trogir sound like a reverent place full of history, which it is, we found it to be lively and vibrant, with packed restaurants and bars, a young vibe, and a place bustling with social activity.

-Make time for 7th century Saint Dominus Cathedral and 12 century Bell Tower; a sight to behold.
-Take the many steps to the top of the Bell Tower for the fabulous views.
+Make time for 7th century Saint Dominus Cathedral and 12 century Bell Tower, a sight to behold.
+Take the many steps to the top of the Bell Tower for fabulous views.
 It is the oldest Catholic Cathedral in the world that remains in its original structure and continues to be an active place of worship.
 The artifacts and art within the Cathedral are a must-see.

-As we walked along the Cetina river, we were approached by a woman who offered to take us on a very affordable boat ride up the Cetina river deep into the canyons.
-The temps were in the 70’s and full sun.
+As we walked along the Cetina River, we were approached by a woman who offered to take us on a very affordable boat ride up the Cetina River deep into the canyons.
+The temps were in the 70’s, and full sun.
 How could we turn it down?
 We bought some beer at the local market, let our boat captain take the helm, and relaxed as we enjoyed the breathtaking scenery.

 Your choices of Omis activities

-Our final stop Dubrovik
+Our final stop Dubrovnik

 This city is the most touristy and most expensive of all the places we visited in Croatia.
 Much more in line with traditional Europe.
 You can see multiple trinket shops lining the main street after entering the main gate, but do not let this stop you from seeing the magic beyond that.

-This town is full of those great alleys, stairways, and beautiful streets snaking their way around to that you have come to expect from this country.
+This town is full of those great alleys, stairways, and beautiful streets snaking their way around that you have come to expect from this country.
 The renovated buildings hid the war damage from less than thirty years ago when Dubrovnik suffered daily bombardment.
 It survived, but many lives were lost in the battle.

-Oh all those steps
+Oh, all those steps

-You can get your exercise in by climbing to the top of the city wall for a small fee.
+You can exercise by climbing to the top of the city wall for a small fee.
 It will take you a couple of hours to get around it.
-Once there you can get breathtaking views of the city and the water.
+Once there, you can get breathtaking views of the city and the water.
 There are small spots to stop can cool off with a drink or grab a bit to eat.
 Don’t forget once you get back down; there are no shortages of restaurants in the city.
 We ate at a restaurant that specializes in an old cuisine of this region, castrated rooster.
 Yep, a little bit of everything.